© 2026 KVPR / Valley Public Radio

 The union said it was establishing ways for anyone who may have been victimized “during the early days of the UFW’s history” by Chavez to come forward with confidentiality and seek help.

-The allegations have been anticipated even since events began being abruptly cancelled earlier this month with no specific reasons.
+The allegations have been anticipated even since events began being abruptly cancelled earlier this month initially with no specific reasons.

 Chavez inspired decades of activism for farmworkers that is still active today.
 The UFW said the organization’s work continues to be important as federal policy changes hit the labor force.